-1) A student may be debarred from writing the final examination for failure to maintain satisfactory academic standing throughout the year.

-2) Any student who, in the opinion of the instructor, is absent too frequently from class or laboratory periods in any course will be reported to the Dean of the Faculty offering the course (after due warning has been given).
+- 1) A student may be debarred from writing the final examination for failure to maintain satisfactory academic standing throughout the year. - 2) Any student who, in the opinion of the instructor, is absent too frequently from class or laboratory periods in any course will be reported to the Dean of the Faculty offering the course (after due warning has been given).
 On the recommendation of the Department concerned, and with the permission of the Dean of that Faculty, the student will be debarred from taking the regular examination in the course.
 The Dean of the Faculty offering the course will communicate that decision to the Dean of the Faculty of registration.

-Review the policy on Attendance Regulations for Examinations here: https://www.uwo.ca/univsec/pdf/academic_policies/exam/attendance.pdf.
+Review the policy on Attendance Regulations for Examinations here: Academic Calendar - Western University (uwo.ca)